motilinbal/OCR/README.md

 - Make sure billing is active on your Mistral AI account.
 - If you see errors about API keys or billing, double-check your `.env` and account status.
+- If you want to use the free tier, confirm that "mistral-ocr-latest" is available in your workspace by checking the [Usage & Limits page](https://console.mistral.ai/usage).
+Even for free usage, billing activation is required.
 - For best results, use high-quality scans/images.
 - All warnings and errors are logged for review.